 Day 4: Hanoi Day Trips

-Thanks for its central location, Hanoi is the base to travel to many other famous destinations in northern Vietnam.
+Thanks to its central location, Hanoi is the base to travel to many other famous destinations in northern Vietnam.
 Within its closest proximity, Ninh Binh and Halong Bay are the most popular destinations and can be visited within day.
 Other closers attractions in Hanoi like Ba Vi National Park and Perfume Pagoda are also considered attractive sites for a Hanoi day trip.

 Option 1: Hanoi – Ninh Binh

-Ninh Binh is just breathtaking destination and it’s only 2 hours driving south of Hanoi.
+Ninh Binh is just a breathtaking destination and it’s only 2 hours driving south of Hanoi.
 As a mixed world heritage for both cultural and natural values, there’re a lot of things to do in Ninh Binh.
 A day trip from Hanoi to Ninh Binh will take you to see the most beautiful landscape of limestone mountains on river in Vietnam.

 Hang Mua in recent years has been known as the most wonderful viewpoint in northern Vietnam.
 Trang An and Tam Coc need no elaboration on their beauties.

 In the morning you will enjoy a boat ride in Trang An or Tam Coc which is about 2 hours long.
 After lunch, you’ll visit one of these sites: Hang Mua, Bai Dinh pagoda or Phat Diem Cathedral.

 Recommended day tour in Ninh Binh from Hanoi: